 You can shop for friends and family and we can deliver within the UK.

-If you are not at home when the carrier attempts to deliver your order, the carrier will leave a card.
-If, for some reason, delivery is not possible, goods will be returned to the depot and delivery attempted again the next day.
+If you are not at home when the carrier attempts to deliver your order, the carrier will leave your parcel in the safest place possible.

 Changes to your order

 If you wish to change your order in any way, please contact the office on 01943 609436 or email email@example.com.
 However, once your delivery has been prepared for dispatch, we are unable to make any changes.

 Tracking your order

 You will receive an email and/or a text with your delivery information, this can then be pinpoint tracked via the DPD website.
 For any delivery queries prior to dispatch, please call 01943 609436 or email firstname.lastname@example.org.